jldowns/vatic-docker/README.md

 ### To get your annotations out of the container

+After you annotate your videos, you can just hit the button "Output Labels" to save your work.
+This will have your annotations in labelme format in the file "output.xml" in the data directory.

 This is why the example script opens up a bash shell at the end; you have to do this step on the command line.
 Navigate to `/root/vatic` and type the following command

+You can also go to the command prompt and execute the below command from within the docker machine.

 ```
 turkic dump currentvideo -o /root/vatic/data/output.txt